 Who should I contact if I am considering whether my child should join the school?

-Contact the school office to arrange to meet the Acting Headteacher Mrs Lowe or Assistant Headteacher/SENCO Miss Hudson, who would willingly discuss how the school could meet your child’s needs.
+Contact the school office to arrange to meet the Acting Head teacher, Mrs Coates or Assistant Headteacher/SENCO Mrs Sarah Greenwood, who would willingly discuss how the school could meet your child’s needs.

 PEOPLE IN SCHOOL WHO CAN SUPPORT YOUR FAMILY